altaee/Effigy/README.md

 This this an Android application for the Effigy project.
 It includes basic effigy functionality, plus some additional features exclusively for Android platform.
+Generally speaking it is used to evaluate images based on their similarities.

 ##Usage